libsdl-org/SDL/docs/README-emscripten.md

 Audio works as expected at the API level, but not exactly like other platforms.

 You'll only see a single default audio device.
-Audio capture also works;
+Audio recording also works;
 if the browser pops up a prompt to ask for permission to access the microphone, the SDL_OpenAudioDevice call will succeed and start producing silence at a regular interval.
 Once the user approves the request, real